 Any transaction between a company and its related party involving transfer of services, resources or any obligation, regardless of whether a price is charged.

-Revenue is the income earned by the Company from operations by providing IT and consulting services, software licenses, and hardware equipment to customers.
+The income earned by the Company from operations by providing IT and consulting services, software licenses, and hardware equipment to customers.

-Simplification is the term used to describe the rationalization of IT architectures through consolidation of systems and elimination of redundant systems and layers.
+The rationalization of IT architectures through consolidation of systems and elimination of redundant systems and layers.
 The primary purpose is to shrink the IT footprint and make operations leaner and more efficient.

-SEZ in India are designated areas in which business and trade laws are different from the rest of the country, with various benefits and tax breaks to promote exports, attract investments, and create local jobs.
+In India, these are designated areas in which business and trade laws are different from the rest of the country, with various benefits and tax breaks to promote exports, attract investments, and create local jobs.

-STEM is an acronym for education in the fields of science, technology, engineering and math.
+An acronym for education in the fields of science, technology, engineering and math.

 See Time and Materials Contract

-Unearned and Deferred Revenue is invoice raised in line with agreed milestones for services yet to be delivered.
+For invoices raised in line with agreed milestones for services yet to be delivered.
 In other words, it is the amount that has been invoiced although the underlying effort is yet to be expended.

-Virtualization is the abstraction of IT resources – like a server, client, storage or network – that masks the physical nature and boundaries of those resources from the users of those resources.
+The abstraction of IT resources – like a server, client, storage or network – that masks the physical nature and boundaries of those resources from the users of those resources.